Zywave/booster/src/_areas/design-system/components/dropdown-selects.md

 #### Mobile

 Users on mobile and touch devices should have a larger touchpoint than desktop users.
-The touch target increases from 36px to 42px for users on devices with a viewport smaller than x pixels.
+The touch target increases from 36px to 42px for users on devices with a viewport smaller than 720px.

 ![](/images/select_responsiveness.svg)